ASXploit/Html5-hackbar/README.md

-# Html5-hackbar
+# HTML5 Hackbar
-Hack Menu for use on HackedArcadeGames.com
+Hack Menu for use only on HackedArcadeGames or sites permitted by me.

+# About

+# Updates